 - Finance and compliance.

-- Procurement and vendor management.
+- Procurement and vendor coordination.

 - Real-time business visibility.

-Why a Shopify Plus NetSuite connector matters
+Why Shopify development still matters

-When to move from Shopify alone
+When to keep Shopify alone and when to add NetSuite

 Common signs include: